tailwindlabs/tailwindcss/source/components/grids.blade.md

 Tailwind doesn't include purpose-built grid classes out of the box, but grid layouts are simple to build using the existing [Flexbox](/docs/flexbox-display) and [width](/docs/width) utilities.

+Here are a few examples to help you get an idea of how to build grids using Tailwind.

 ## Basic Grids

 Use the existing [Flexbox](/docs/flexbox-display) and [percentage width](/docs/width) utilities to construct basic grids.